sverrehundeide/MSMQCommander/README.md

 What is MSMQ Commander?
 =======================
-MSMQ Commander is a Windows application for management of MSMQ messages.
+MSMQ Commander is a free open source Windows application for management of MSMQ messages.

 Downloads
 =========